smolmies/html-css-cheatsheet-starting/README.md

 + HTML
 + CSS

+#### View the Project:

+Since the project is static i have activated Github Pages on it.
+You can view the project [here!](https://smolmies.github.io/reference-sheet-and-design/)

-*This project is still in development and updated frequently to add more content to the reference sheet.*
+*This project is still in development and updated frequently to add more content to the reference sheet or implement those items learned into its styling.*

 **Thanks for reading!**